robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 fastboot -s QxxxxA flash oem_b ./SW_xxxx_10.0.7.1_r1_v12b_seine.img
 ```

 I did not erase the boot partitions because they are installed in raw mode.
-Unfortunately the GPS problem persists and at this point I suspect that it should configured in some way.
+Unfortunately the GPS problem persists and at this point I suspect that it should be configured in some way.
 A user find out that reverting back to Android 11 can be considered a work-around:

 * [GPS Experiences after flashing with Android 11](https://forum.sailfishos.org/t/gps-experiences-after-flashing-with-android-11/11079/1)